From Dominoes to Hexagons: Minimal diagrams

 In~$D'$, one strand~$S$ runs from $x$ through $y$ to $z$; the other strand~$T$ runs in one direction from $x$ to $z$.
 In the other direction~$T$ runs from $x$ to $y$.
 After the intersection with $y$, $T$ is inside the bigon formed by~$S$ and~$T$ and must exit somewhere.
 If it exits by crossing~$T$, there is a monogon; if it exits by crossing~$S$, there is another parallel bigon.
 In either case, this new badgon exists in both $D$ and $D'$. \item If any two of the strands involved in the triple crossing are the same, there is a monogon in both $D$ and $D'$.
 Otherwise, a badgon in~$D'$ will only involve at most one of the three crossings and there gives a badgon in~$D$ as well, and vice versa. \item If any two of the strands involved are the same, there is a badgon on both sides of the diagram, so let us suppose all strands are distinct.
 The $2\leftrightarrow2$ move can be decomposed into a sequence of the moves above: perturb the two triple crossings, perform two anti-parallel self-crossings, and collect the crossings into two new triple crossings.
 None of these steps change the presence of badgons.\qedhere \end{enumerate} \end{proof}

+We now finish the proof of Theorem~\ref{thm:minimal}.
 By Theorem~\ref{thm:reduction}, any connected non-minimal diagram~$D$ can be turned into a minimal diagram by a sequence of moves, necessarily involving a $1\to0$ move.
 Let~$D'$ be the diagram just before the first $1\to0$ move. $D'$ has a monogon at the site of the $1\to0$ move. $D$ and~$D'$ are related by a sequence of $2\leftrightarrow2$ moves, so by Lemma~\ref{lem:badgon-unchanged}, $D$ has a badgon as well. \end{proof}